-A prospective, randomized, double-blind trial with a placebo control group was carried out in Hyderabad Spine Clinics, Secunderabad, India.
+A prospective, randomised, double-blind trial with a placebo control group was carried out in Hyderabad Spine Clinics, Secunderabad, India.
 A total of 50 healthy adults between the ages of 20 and 45 and a normal body mass index (BMI) received Ashwagandha 300 mg twice daily or a placebo for 12 weeks.

 During the course and at the end of the study, the following was found in adults taking Ashwagandha:

-The scientists found: "Highly concentrated broadband Ashwagandha extract improves a person's resistance to stress and thereby also the self-assessment of the quality of life."
+The scientists found: 'Highly concentrated broadband Ashwagandha extract improves a person's resistance to stress and thereby also the self-assessment of the quality of life.'